 Jade jewellery, cloisonné and lacquerware, silk robes and custom-tailored suits.

 What to pack

-Pack comfortable closed shoes, as the streets of Hong Kong are often wet and dirty.
+Pack comfortable closed shoes, as the streets of Hong Kong can often be wet and dirty.
 White sneakers are the mark of a tourist, so dark shoes are preferable.

 What's on in Hong Kong

-See enormous towers of iced buns at the spring Cheung Chau Bun Festival.
-Parades and fireworks are the highlight of the Chinese New Year celebrations.
+See enormous towers of iced buns at the spring Cheung Chau Bun Festival, while parades and fireworks are the highlight of the Chinese New Year celebrations.
 Hong Kong Summer Temptations are every shopper's dream with dozens of events and promotions.
 More information on Hong Kong Events.

 Did you know?

 -There are more cell phones than people in Hong Kong.

 -Hong Kong has more skyscrapers than any other city in the world, with over 9,000 high-rise buildings.

 Both fascinating and frenetic, Hong Kong's blend of ancient culture and modern amenities make for an unforgettable holiday.